Flammability of Cat Litter: Everything You Need to Know

 Also Read: Ultimate Guide to Litter Training Kittens

-Biodegradable litters are often chosen for their environmental benefits, but their potential flammability should not be overlooked.
+Biodegradable litters are often chosen for its environmental benefits, but its potential flammability should not be overlooked.
 Careful storage and disposal practices are key to reducing the risk of fire with these types of litter.

 1. Avoid Heat Sources